FriendsOfTerraform/modules/azure/sql-server/README.md

         - (string) **`tier`** _[since v0.0.1]_

             Defines the tier of this database.
-Possible values are `"Basic"`, `"Standard"`, and `"Premium"`.
+Possible values are `Basic`, `Standard`, and `Premium`.
 Note that some tiers are not available for some regions.
 Run this CLI command to get a list of tiers applicable to your region. `az sql db list-editions --location westus --output table`

         - (number) **`dtu = 10`** _[since v0.0.1]_